 - Universities in Times of Crisis is an event series for you to participate in discussions that address the role post-secondary institutions play in times of crisis and societal transformation.

-- Mutual Aid Project Micro-grants are available to U of A groups to foster imagining and learning about ways through harm and grief together.
+- Mutual Aid Project Micro-grants are available to U of A groups to foster imagining and learning about ways through conflict, harm and grief together.

 - Student bursaries + emergency funding are available to assist those experiencing financial shortfall.
 See other academic supports for current students.